Article | Last updated: 07/10/2022 | Ministry of Finance

 - Significant emphasis is placed on evening out economic fluctuations to contribute to sound capacity utilisation and low unemployment.

 At the inception of the fiscal rule, the expected real rate of return of the Government Pension Fund Global was set at 4 percent.
-Based on analysis from the Thøgersen commission, the Mork commission, and Norges Bank, the expected real rate of return was reduced to 3 percent in the spring of 2017.
+In the spring of 2017 the estimate was reduced to 3 percent.

 The fiscal policy framework ensures preserving the real value of the Fund for the benefit of future generations.
 At the same time, the Fund and the fiscal rule insulates the budget from short-term fluctuations in petroleum revenue, and leaves space for fiscal policy to counteract economic downturns.
 In the event of large movements in the value of the Fund or in factors that affect the structural non-oil fiscal deficit, the change in the use of petroleum revenue shall be smoothed over several years, based on an assessment of the real rate of return of the Fund a few years ahead.